 I have put some key basic points in italics below.

 Open the 03_01 project file.
 When you add clips to a sequence, their size and frame rate are automatically adjusted so that everything will play smoothly.
 You'll want sequence settings to match your clips, to minimize conversion and maximize playback quality.
-We create a new sequence by clicking the New Item icon at the bottom right of the project panel and choosing Sequence.
+We create a new sequence by clicking the New Item icon at the bottom right of the project panel (lower left) and choosing Sequence.
 The settings in the New Sequence dialog box are based on camera format rather than output format.
 Choose a preset based on the camera that you used to record the video.

 We will choose to expand Digital SLR, and choose 1080p, and then choose DSLR 1080p30 and give the sequence a name Travelogue and click OK.